behrmanz/behrmanz.github.io/_pages/about.md

 Outside of school, I'm a two-time [Google intern](https://careers.google.com/students/), with work experience in applied research and internal tool creation.

-I'm actively looking for opportunities that combine the arts and ML.
 Please feel free to reach out to me at behrmanz@umich.edu.